andho/litebug/README.md

 Exclusive'.
 This specifies if the amounts you are entering for the items are inclusive of tax or exclusive of tax (as they are in different receipts/bills).
 Based on this, the transaction summary will show the before tax, tax and after tax value.
-This value is not saved into the database in anyway.
+The 'Tax Inclusive' / 'Tax Exclusive' value is not saved into the database in anyway.

-= Development =
+# Development

 I'm doing development using podman containers.
 You will need to have podman installed.
 If you want to use these, follow these steps.